 Melanotan refers to a series of synthetic hormones that are created in laboratories.
-Three main compounds are associated with this class of synthetic hormones, including Melanotan I, Melanotan ii, and a newer variety that is derived from the melanotan ii compound, known as bremelanotide.
+There are three main compounds that are associated with this class of synthetic hormones, including Melanotan I, Melanotan ii, and a newer variety that is derived from the melanotan ii compound, known as bremelanotide.

-While Melanotan I was developed as a tanning compound that does not require exposure to sun rays, Melanotan ii was established with a similar purpose, but later studies found that a side-effect caused men to experience spontaneous erections while injected with the synthetic hormone.
-Specific compounds were extracted from the Melanotan ii drug later to develop bremelanotide, which was designed to assist in the treatment of erectile dysfunction specifically.
+While Melanotan I was developed as a tanning compound that does not require exposure to sun rays, Melanotan ii was developed with a similar purpose, but later studies found that a side-effect caused men to experience spontaneous erections while injected with the synthetic hormone.
+Specific compounds were extracted from the Melanotan ii drug later on in order to develop bremelanotide, which was designed to assist in the treatment of erectile dysfunction specifically.

 What Is Melanotan 2

-Melanotan 2 is a type of laboratory-developed substance that acts similarly as a natural hormone that is found in the human body, known as an alpha-melanocyte stimulating hormone.
+Melanotan 2 is a type of laboratory-developed substance that acts in a similar way as a natural hormone that is found in the human body, known as an alpha-melanocyte stimulating hormone.
 The initial purpose of the hormone was to induce an effect that causes the skin to become darker – this was achieved without the need to be exposed to sunlight for a tanning effect.

 Melanotan 2 Benefits

-Melanotan 2 has been suggested for the use in three different scenarios, but insufficient research is currently available to support all of the recommended applications for this particular compound.
+Melanotan 2 has been suggested for the use in three different scenarios, but insufficient research is currently available to support all of the suggested uses for this particular compound.
 In particular, the following benefits may be acquired through an injection that contains Melanotan 2 synthetic hormones:

 - The primary purpose of Melanotan’s initial development was due to the tanning effect that it induced when injected underneath the skin.
 Following the use of this synthetic hormone, appropriate receptors in the body would be activated, which leads to a darkening of the skin.

 - Melanotan 2 has also been suggested as a potential option for men struggling with their erectile function.
-Studies have indicated that the compound may help to induce spontaneous erections in men with diagnosed erectile dysfunction and those with other sexual dysfunctions – the synthetic hormone may also be useful in providing a way to treat low libido in men and women.
+Studies have suggested that the compound may help to induce spontaneous erections in men with diagnosed erectile dysfunction and those with other sexual dysfunctions – the synthetic hormone may also be effective in providing a way to treat low libido in men and women.